A Study of an Intermittent ADT Approach With Apalutamide Monotherapy in Participants With mCSPC (LIBERTAS)

 Experimental: Arm A (Intermittent ADT Group)

-Participants with PSA level <0.2 ng/mL after 6 months of treatment with Apalutamide and ADT during initial treatment phase, will enter main treatment phase and treated with apalutamide with intermittent ADT per protocol or followed up for at least 18 months from Day 1 of Cycle 7 (each cycle 28 days) or have discontinued the study, whichever occurs first.
+Participants with PSA level <0.2 ng/mL after 6 months of treatment with Apalutamide and ADT during initial treatment phase, will enter main treatment phase and treated with apalutamide with intermittent ADT per protocol or followed up for at least 18 months from Day 1 of Cycle 7 (each cycle 28 days) and followed up for up to a maximum of 2 years after the main treatment phase, or until death, withdrawal of consent, loss to follow-up, early termination of the study by the sponsor for any reason, whichever occurs first.

 Apalutamide will be administered orally from Day 1 of Cycle 1 till 6 months in initial treatment phase and then in main treatment phase from Day 1 of Cycle 7 up to at least 18 months.